 Inside the nave of the church they were cross-rib vaults, while the chancel in the central nave had stellar vault, and in the aisles three-sections vaylts.
 The pressure on the perimeter walls and the weight of these vaults was dispersed by the flying buttresses, located high above the roofs of the aisles.
 The general architectural shape of the church was probably an echo of the cathedral in Ostrów Tumski, which was completed at that time.
 The monumental interior, devoid of an excess of decorative elements in the architectural part, was a classic example of Silesian architecture of the fourteenth century, characterized by austerity and domination of smooth wall surfaces, in the nave only cut by flat pilaster strips, which together with pointed, moulded arcades rhythmicized the layout of the nave.

-The most valuable monument of the church is romanesque portal from monastery in Ołbin, inserted into the south wall of the church.
+Today the most valuable monument of the church is romanesque portal from monastery in Ołbin, inserted into the south wall of the church.
 It is widely regarded as the most magnificent romanesque portal in Poland.
 It was made by a workshop from Lombardy and Aquitaine in the fourth quarter of the twelfth century.
-The gothic sacramentarium of circa 1410 is also worthy of attention, as well as the rich collection of gravestones and epitaphs of the townspeople of Wrocław dating back to the 15th century.
+The Gothic sacramentarium of circa 1410 is also worthy of attention, as well as the rich collection of gravestones and epitaphs of the townspeople of Wrocław dating back to the 15th century.

-Pilch J, Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.
+Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.